-The drink will take 45 minutes.
+The drink will take 30 minutes.
 The MRI scan usually takes between 30 and 60 minutes.
 The time will vary for each patient.
-You should expect to be in the department for 2 to 3 hours in total.
+The scan may take an extra hour if your child has the contrast injection.
+You may be in the department for up to 3 hours.